ahandsomeChineseboy/inet/tutorials/queueing/doc/Filter1.rst

 Filter 1
 ========

+This step demonstrates the :ned:`ContentBasedFilter` module, which can filter packets according to their contents.

 In this step, packets are produced periodically by an active packet source (:ned:`ActivePacketSource`).
 The packets are consumed by a passive packet sink (:ned:`PassivePacketSink`).
 Packets are passed through from the source to the sink by a filter (:ned:`ContentBasedFilter`).